chtrembl/azure-cloud/petstore/00-setup-your-environment/README.md

  - App Service Plan (Resources needed to host the Pet Store Application)
  - Container Registry (Used to store Docker Images for Pet Store Application and Pet Store Service)

-> 📝 Please Note, Azure B2C, Azure Kubernetes Service, Azure Application Insights, API Management & Azure Key Vault will be setup in the subsequent guides.
+> 📝 Please Note, All other Azure Services such as Azure B2C, Azure Kubernetes Service, Azure Application Insights, API Management etc... will be setup in the subsequent guides.

 Go ahead and Deploy to Azure

  [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fchtrembl%2Fazure-cloud%2Fmain%2Fpetstore%2F00-setup-your-environment%2Fazuredeploy.json)

-> 📝 Please Note, Create a new resource when prompted, such as: **azurepetstorerg** and substitute your network alias for **youralias**, or something unique that will appear as a FQDM for accessing your Azure Pet Store Application.
+> 📝 Please Note, Create a new resource when prompted, such as: **azurepetstorerg** and substitute your network alias for **youralias**, or something unique that will appear as a FQDN for accessing your Azure Pet Store Application.

 You should see something similar to the below image: